-A PHC Service project created to support governance-first Risk Management on a major water infrastructure programme based in Manchester.
+A PHC Service project created to support governance-first Risk Management on a major UK water infrastructure programme.
 The PHC approach strengthens risk ownership, action closure discipline, interface control, and evidence-based reporting, while resolving outputs into the programme’s formal risk register and reporting standards.

 The programme is currently in a mobilisation and definition stage, with early effort focused on investigations, detailed design progression, governance setup, and stakeholder engagement to build confidence in scope, ground assumptions, and delivery controls ahead of a main construction start in 2026.